 Certain practices now have the ability to retrieve immunization records on demand from their state registry right within PCC EHR.

 This feature is being rolled out one registry at a time and is currently available to practices in California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Kansas, Maryland, North Carolina, New Jersey, Oregon, Pennsylvania, Philadelphia, U.S. Virgin Islands, Virginia, Washington, and Wyoming.

-If you are interested in being able to use this feature once it becomes available in your state, contact your PCC Client Advocate.
+If you are interested in being able to use this feature once it becomes available in your state, contact PCC Support.